 It’s at this stage that a lot of parents start to find the thought of travelling with their child beyond the end of the block somewhat overwhelming, and understandably so.
 You really need to employ entirely different strategies for a toddler

-You really need to employ entirely different strategies for a toddler then you do for an immobile infant.
+You really need to employ entirely different strategies for a toddler than you do for an immobile infant.
 Getting that balance right and avoiding hunger, tiredness and boredom is essential.
 Extra stimulation, involvement and planning are essential.

 Flying with toddlers